 In 1991, she scaled Mt.
-Vinson in Antarctica, and in 1992, she reached the summit of Punkak Jaya in Indonesia, becoming the first woman to scale the seven summits.
+Vinson in Antarctica, and in 1992, she reached the summit of Punkak Jaya in Indonesia, becoming the first woman to climb the seven summits.
 In addition to climbing, she worked in ecology, dedicating her life to helping preserve the landscapes she spent so much time enjoying.
-Her main focus was studying the effects of wastes that human climbers left on Mount Everest, and how it affected the landscape.
-Tabie passed away in 2016, at the age of 77.
+Her main focus was studying the effects of wastes that human climbers left on Mount Everest and how it affected the landscape.
+Tabei passed away in 2016, at the age of 77.

 Why I Admire Junko Tabei

 There is so much to admire about Junko Tabei.
 She wanted something, and she didn’t stop until she made it happen.
 She was an adventurer and a trailblazer.
 One of the main reasons I admire her is that I want to be like her!
 I want to live a life full of expedition and adventure (though I don’t actually want to climb Mount Everest, that sounds terrible).

 I also admire her because she persevered in the face of extreme sexism.
 Can you imagine, as a woman, being repeatedly told you couldn’t do something because you should be at home raising babies?
 I know this attitude is still prevalent today, but it’s not nearly as ubiquitous.
 We still have a lot of sexism to deal with, but it was women like Junko Tabei who paved the way for the rest of us to be able to follow our own dreams.
 I admire her greatly for that.